-- 1. Select the Devices menu.
+- Select the Devices menu.
 You will see the list of all USB devices that have ever been plugged in when SES Evolution agents are used. - 2.
 Select one or several devices and click on Change selection. - 3.
-In the Trust level area, select Raise the trust level of level O devices as the action. - 4.
-Click on OK.
+In the Trust level area, select Raise the trust level of level 0 devices as the action. - Click on OK.

 The new trust level appears in the corresponding column in the Devices panel.
-The connected to an SES Evolution agent.
+The icon means that the level 0 device will switch to level 1 the next time it is connected to an SES Evolution agent.